KaiserTim/Neural-Inpainting-Repairing-Histological-Artifacts/README.md

 Download here: https://uni-duesseldorf.sciebo.de/s/IClQWe8cI4Jdjys, password: NIdownload

 ### Demo
-A notebook and script to test all models by running inference examples.
+A notebook to test all models by running inference examples.

 ### models
 Contains scripts for running each model, the model classes and model saves.
 Each script contains class that loads the model when initialized, as well as